mukukuu/README/README.md

 https://choosealicense.com/licenses/apache-2.0/

 ## Description
-Answer each quetion prompt to generate a professional README file for your project.
+Answer each question prompt to generate a professional README file for your project.

 ## Installation
+Clone code to your computer.

-##Follow instructions to install
+Follow instructions to install
 Clone code to your computer.

 ## Usage